 The following definition and example are quoted from the Windows 3.1 API online help file.

-The following example shows the hexadecimal values of an 8-bit compressed bitmap:
+The following example shows the hexadecimal values of a 4-bit compressed bitmap:

-This bitmap would expand as follows (two-digit values represent a color index for a single pixel):
+This bitmap would expand as follows (single-digit values represent a color index for a single pixel):

 move current position 5 right and 1 down